cloudflare/workers-sdk/packages/wrangler-devtools/README.md

 ## Deployment

-Deployments are managed by Github Actions:
+Deployments are managed by GitHub Actions:

 - deploy-pages-previews.yml:
   - Runs on any PR that has the `preview:wrangler-devtools` label.